 OK, it’s narrow and cramped, but the Erin Rose is beloved by New Orleanians for a number of very good reasons.
 First, the atmosphere and clientele are fun and relaxed -- the hallmark of a truly great Irish bar.
 Second, you’ll find the original Killer PoBoys in the back, which is thoroughly baller.
 Third: exquisite prices.
 And fourth, it serves frozen Irish coffee, which is essentially a coffee milkshake with booze, one of the best things to have ever been invented, ever.
 Ever.

 There had to be at least one Irish Channel bar on the Irish pub list.
 While Tracey’s isn’t as "Irish" as, say, The Irish House, it is consistently one of the best spots in town to watch Saints games with a friendly crowd.
-Food-wise, it’s also a destination: there's a shucker selling cold, raw oysters out front on the sidewalk in season, plus one of the best roast beef po-boys in the city (the same one formerly found at Parasol’s).
+Food-wise, it’s also a destination: There's a shucker selling cold, raw oysters out front on the sidewalk in season, plus one of the best roast beef po-boys in the city (the same one formerly found at Parasol’s).
 Cap it off with gravy cheese fries.
 Everyone needs those.

 If you’re down in the Quarter and have no desire to partake in the neon-drenched, hooch-soaked circus that is Bourbon St, opt for a more relaxed time at Fahy’s.
 This is exactly the kind of place you want to go when you get burned out on hurricanes and hand grenades: just an unassuming, hospitable, no-frills pub.
 Get in a round of pool or darts, drink a pint, and chill out.

 Beer, burgers, wings, jukebox, video poker, sports on TV...
 Markey’s is pretty much the platonic ideal of a corner bar.
-This place has been serving Bywater residents since the 1940s -- long before the parents of the current hipster residents were glints in their daddy’s eyes.
+This place has been serving Bywater residents since the 1940s -- long before the parents of the current hipster residents were glints in their daddies' eyes.
 Fortunately, the vibe hasn’t changed as much as the neighborhood has, as Markey's remains a charmingly unassuming dive.

 The atmosphere in this place is imported directly from the Emerald Isle -- any Irishman would feel right at home here.
 Plus, this spot is one of the few Irish pubs in the city with reliably solid live music, sometimes Irish, but also folk, blues, and, of course, jazz (this is still New Orleans, after all).
 And best of all, there’s no cover charge.